-Although the hairs come from different bee species, the authors note that individual bee species may have different types of hairs on their bodies, for example, simple hairs interspersed with plumose types.
+Although the hairs come from different bee species, the authors noted that individual bee species may have different types of hairs on their bodies, for example, simple hairs interspersed with plumose types.

 According to Moretti et al's 'Handbook of protocols for standardized measurement of terrestrial invertebrate functional traits' (2016)2, hairiness is measured by degree of hair coverage, which includes hair length and hair density.

-Bees are invertebrates, so in making their comparisons, Roquer-Beni et al specifically measured hair length and density (number of hairs per mm2) on the face and the thorax.
+Bees are invertebrates, so in line with Moretti et al's protocol for measuring hairiness, Roquer-Beni et al specifically measured hair length and density (number of hairs per mm2) on the face and the thorax.
 They then created a 'hairiness index'.

 According to Roquer-Beni et al, of the 52 species studied, there were some general observations:

-1. In general, larger bees had longer hair, but the hair of smaller bees was denser than of most other species.
+1. Larger bees had longer hair, but the hair of smaller bees was denser than of most other species.